cbrown5/cbrown5.github.io/_posts/2020-04-21-a-case-against-pipes.md

 Common unit tests for data wrangling
 ------------------------------------

+Let's start with the basics.
+No special packages, just simple logical queries.

 Of the top of my head here are a few of my most commonly used unit tests To check the number of sites has stayed the same, use `length(unique(`... to get the number of unique cases: